Dennis Dolinger Murder: What Happened to Raymond A. Jenkins?

 Scott further attested that he witnessed Jenkins showing off a diamond ring, a “bunch of little gold chains”, and had around $1,000 in cash – all the items that were reportedly stolen from Dennis’ residence on the day of his murder.
 Scott also testified that Jenkins always carried a Philips screwdriver, similar to the murder weapon, in his backpack.
 Jenkins was charged with the first-degree murder of Dennis and arraigned in January 2000.

-Is Raymond A. Jenkins Alive?
+Raymond A. Jenkins Died in Prison

 After Raymond A. Jenkins was convicted of armed burglary, first-degree murder while armed, possession of a prohibited weapon, and assault with intent to rob while armed, he was sentenced Jenkins to 30 years in prison in October 2006.
 However, Jenkins appealed the verdict, and his sentencing was overturned in September 2013.
-The appeals court stated that Jenkins was denied his Sixth Amendment constitutional right to confront his accusers when Judge Winston inappropriately rejected Jenkins’ legal counsel’s appeal to cross-examine the laboratory analysts that found the DNA match.
+The appeals court stated that Jenkins was denied his Sixth Amendment constitutional right to confront his accusers when Judge Winston inappropriately rejected Jenkins’ legal counsel’s appeal to cross-examine the laboratory analysts who found the DNA match.

-Even after the overturn of the ruling, Jenkins continued to remain in jail and he was offered a plea deal in 2015 as an alternative to another trial.
+Even after the overturn of the ruling, Jenkins continued to remain in jail and was offered a plea deal in 2015 as an alternative to another trial.
 Court records show that Jenkins took the plea deal, waved his rights to a new trial, and pleaded guilty to lower charges of one count of first-degree burglary and second-degree murder on June 18, 2015.
 He got a new sentence of 5 to 15 years for the first-degree burglary charge and 20 years to life on the second-degree murder charge.
 However, the sentences were suspended for all but 5 and 21 years consecutively.

 Read More: Gordon Maxwell Murder: Where is Sharon Maxwell Now?